peteroupc/MailLib/api/com.upokecenter.mail.Message.md

- from the mail specifications or other applicable specifications.</p> <p>If a MIME message or body part has an unrecognized transfer encoding, its content type is treated as "application/octet-stream" rather than the declared content type (in accordance with MIME) and its transfer encoding is treated as 7bit (a clarification to MIME).</p> <p>This class currently doesn't support the "padding" parameter for message bodies with the media type "application/octet-stream" or treated as that media type (see RFC 2046 sec.
+ from the mail specifications or other applicable specifications.</p> <p>If a MIME message or body part has an unrecognized transfer encoding, its content type is treated as "application/octet-stream" rather than the declared content type (per MIME) and its transfer encoding is treated as 7bit (a clarification to MIME).</p> <p>This class currently doesn't support the "padding" parameter for message bodies with the media type "application/octet-stream" or treated as that media type (see RFC 2046 sec.
  4.5.1).</p> <p>In this implementation, if the content-transfer-encoding "quoted-printable" or "base64" occurs in a message or body part with content